Crawl Space Encapsulation Near Me - VA & NC

 Each professionally rated dehumidification unit should match the size of your home with the unit’s capacity.
 The choice of brand, placement, orientation, sizing, and installation are critical to the success of the system.

 Household dehumidifiers are not suited for crawl spaces.
 The components are not made to operate at full capacity outside of the home.
 A suitable unit should be rated at 80 degrees Fahrenheit and 60% RH.
-At Bay Crawlspace Solutions, we only use Santa Fe Dehumidifiers.
+At Bay Crawlspace, we install mostly Aprilaire and some Santa Fe dehumidifiers.

 VENT COVERS AND ACCESS DOORS

-Many amatuer and low-quality crawl space sealing projects will use a thin piece of foam to attempt to seal the vents.
-This approach is not suitable for sealing a crawl space.
+Many amateur and low-quality crawl space sealing projects will use thin pieces of foam to attempt to seal the vents.
+This approach is not suitable for a crawlspace encapsulation.